 But chief magistrate Howard Riddle ruled at Westminster Magistrates' Court that he should return to the country.

 "It is not in question that Shrien Dewani will be returned to South Africa.
 The treating clinicians continue to state that Mr Dewani will recover," District Judge Riddle said.

 "There has been recovery, but it has been slow.
 It may be a long time before Mr Dewani is fit to plead, but he may be closer to that point.

-"It is not impossible that if returned now, then after a reasonable period of further treatment and assessment he will be found fit to plead and a trial can take place."'Committed to returning'
+"It is not impossible that if returned now, then after a reasonable period of further treatment and assessment he will be found fit to plead and a trial can take place."

 Mr Dewani, a former businessman, has been diagnosed with post-traumatic stress disorder and depression and is receiving treatment at a hospital near Bristol.